Digiducer/matlab/README.md

 # matlab
-Matlab examples of how to access and scale data from a Digiducer.com USB digital accelerometer.
+Matlab examples of how to access and scale data from a Digiducer.com USB digital accelerometer and digital signal conditioner.

 Additional information is available from http://digiducer.com/?aff=3